 My name is Tara and I run a property maintenance business alongside managing the administration of my husband’s company.
-I’ve 3 (almost) grown up stepdaughters that live with us half the time and alongside this busy life, I love to keep fit and practice yoga at least four times a week I am a well seasoned traveler and have been on a number of Yoga retreats before, in a multitude of countries.
+I’ve 3 (almost) grown-up stepdaughters that live with us half the time and alongside this busy life, I love to keep fit and practise yoga at least four times a week I am a well-seasoned traveller and have been on a number of Yoga retreats before, in a multitude of countries.

 Tired from the long flight, Shreya’s had organised our transfer from Bengaluru airport direct to the resort.
 We were greeted by the lovely driver ‘Manni’ who was immaculately dressed in a traditional white Indian Kurta and a big smile on his face; This being despite having to wait for us for over an hour, due to our flight being delayed.

 The drive was pleasant, passing through rural villages and picturesque countryside with the recent rains bringing lush greens to the vegetation.
 June is the monsoon season for this area of India and we were apprehensive about what weather to expect.
 Our fears quickly dissipated as we discovered that this region is on a plateau and so often blessed with sunshine.

 Immediately upon arrival, the staff were waiting and presented us with garlands of beautiful flowers of colourful yellows, red and the sweet-smelling white frangipani, all picked from the gardens, which were hung around our necks.
 This is a traditional Indian custom that is offered as a mark of respect and honour.

 After this, we were marked on our foreheads with a dot of red paste, again an Indian custom.
 This part of your forehead is considered the seat of wisdom and mental concentration.
 It’s the spot where Yogi’s meditate to become one with Brahma and is considered to be ‘the spiritual eye’.
 This tradition is called having a ‘tika’ or ’tilka’ and is a blessing and greetings.